EStaiman/Greek/README.md

 rel(X,Y) :- Describes the relationship between X and Y, using the most recent common ancestors as the common ancestor(s).
 None of the arguments can be a variable.
 This will essentially call paths(X,Y), and after every set of paths, it will list the relationship underneath.

 all_rel(X,Y) :- Describes all of the relationships between X and Y, using all of the common ancestors.
 This has the same format as rel(X,Y), except its essentially calling all_paths(X,Y), so you have the relationship for every path.
-None of the arguments can be a variable. \n
+None of the arguments can be a variable.
 Note: Some paths will pass through other common ancestors, and if these extra-long paths were used for the relationship the incorrect relationship would output.
 This is fixed internally however, so all relationships displayed are correct.

 num(X) :- Simply displays the number of gods/monsters/nymphs/humans in the system.
 X must be a variable.